rudrakshachoudhary/Student-Management-System/README.md

 # Student Management System

-A menu-driven Student Management System developed in **C++** to practice **Object-Oriented Programming (OOP)**, **STL**, and **File Handling** concepts.
+This is my first C++ project.
+I built it to improve my understanding of Object-Oriented Programming, STL and File Handling by creating a simple console-based application.

-This project allows users to manage student records through a simple console-based interface.
-Student information is stored in a text file, ensuring that data is preserved even after the program is closed.
+The program allows users to store and manage student records.
+The data is saved in a text file so that it is available even after the program is closed.

----

-## Project Objective

-The objective of this project was to strengthen my understanding of C++ programming by implementing a real-world console application using Object-Oriented Programming, STL, file handling, searching, sorting, and modular programming concepts.

----

 ## Features

-- Add New Student
+- Add Student
-- Display All Students
+- Display Students
-- Search Student
-  - By Roll Number
+- Search Student by Roll Number
-  - By Name (Case-insensitive & Partial Search)
+- Search Student by Name
 - Update Student Details
-- Delete Student (with Confirmation)
+- Delete Student
-- Sort Students
+- Sort Students by Roll Number, Name and CGPA
-  - Roll Number (Ascending / Descending)
-  - Name (A-Z)
-  - CGPA (Ascending / Descending)
 - Student Statistics
-  - Total Students
-  - Highest CGPA
-  - Lowest CGPA
-  - Average CGPA
 - Duplicate Roll Number Validation
 - CGPA Validation
-- Persistent Data Storage using File Handling
+- File Handling

----

 ## Technologies Used

 - C++
-- Object-Oriented Programming (OOP)
+- Object-Oriented Programming
-- Standard Template Library (STL)
+- STL
-- File Handling (`fstream`)
+- File Handling
-- Vectors
-- Custom Comparator Functions
-- Modular Programming
+- Git
-- Git & GitHub
+- GitHub

----

-## Project Structure
+## Folder Structure

 ```text
 Student-Management-System